sebpiller/smart-lamp/philips-hue/README.md

 # Philips Hue

+**NOT WORKING YET !!!!
+WORK IN PROGRESS, NOT ETA AVAILABLE NOW !!**

 A facade to a Philips Hue Smart Bulb.
 Only supports direct bluetooth connection.

 __wifi bridge not supported!__.